LeaVerou/lea.verou.me/blog/drafts/user-effort/index.md

 The simple case has been so optimized that you can literally add a one hour calendar event with a single click (using a placeholder title).
 A different duration can be set after that first click through dragging ^[Yes, typing can be faster than dragging, but minimizing homing between input devices improves efficiency more, see [KLM](https://en.wikipedia.org/wiki/Keystroke-level_model)].
-But almost every possible edge case is also catered to — with additional user effort.
+But almost every edge case is also catered to —  with additional user effort.

 <figure>
   <video src="videos/google-calendar.mp4" muted autoplay loop loading="lazy"></video>